Phenotype-structuring of non-local kinetic models of cell migration driven by environmental sensing: Numerical methods used for solving the PDE

 We discretise the spatial domain with a uniform grid of step $\Delta x=0.05$ and solve numerically the PDE~\eqref{eq:govern3_corr2} using an explicit first-order in time mixed finite-difference and finite-volume scheme.
 We choose the time-step $\Delta t$ such that the following CFL condition is satisfied

-so as to ensure stability of the scheme.
+where $d$ denotes the spatial dimension and $\lambda^{loc}_{max}$ the maximum local eigenvalue of the symmetric part of the corrected anisotropic diffusion coefficient $\mathbb{D}_\mathcal{T}^\varepsilon$, so as to ensure stability of the scheme.

-The numerical approximation of the advection term in~\eqref{eq:govern3_corr2} relies on a finite-volume scheme with a first-order upwind approximation for the advective flux $\rho \,\Ub_T^\varepsilon$.
+The numerical approximation of the advection term in~\eqref{eq:govern3_corr2} relies on a finite-volume scheme with a first-order upwind approximation for the advective flux $\rho \,\Ub_\mathcal{T}^\varepsilon$.
 This is implemented within a MUSCL scheme~\citep{van1979towards} by setting the flux limiter function to zero.
-Since here $\Ub_T^\varepsilon$ does not depend on $t$, the scheme includes a correction term obtained from employing the average flux between the current time-step and the next one -- see~\citep{dullemond2008advection} for details.
-The numerical approximation of $\Ub_T^\varepsilon$ relies on a first-order central finite-difference approximation of the first-order spatial derivatives of $\Ub_T$.
+Since here $\Ub_\mathcal{T}^\varepsilon$ does not depend on $t$, the scheme includes a correction term obtained from employing the average flux between the current time-step and the next one~\citep{dullemond2008advection}.
+The numerical approximation of $\Ub_\mathcal{T}^\varepsilon$ relies on a first-order central finite-difference approximation of the first-order spatial derivatives of $\Ub_\mathcal{T}$.

-The right-hand side of the PDE~\eqref{eq:govern3_corr2} is treated with second-order central finite-difference approximations of the second-order derivatives of the product $\mathbb{D}_T^\varepsilon\,\rho$.
-The resulting scheme requires a three-point stencil for the approximation at each grid point for simulations in 1D, while a nine-point stencil for the approximation at each grid point is required for simulations in 2D -- this is due to the presence of second-order mixed derivatives in space, the approximation of which requires the value of $\mathbb{D}_T^\varepsilon\,\rho$ at the centres of the diagonal neighbouring cells.
+The right-hand side of the PDE~\eqref{eq:govern3_corr2} is treated with first order central finite-difference approximations of the first-order spatial derivatives and linear interpolation of $\rho$ off the grid cell centers.
+The resulting scheme is second-order in space, and requires a three-point stencil for the approximation at each grid point for simulations in 1D, and a nine-point stencil for the approximation in 2D -- this is due to the presence of second-order mixed derivatives in space, the approximation of which requires the value of $\rho$ at the centres of the diagonal neighbouring grid cells.

 The zero-flux boundary conditions~\eqref{eq:cb_macro} are implemented with the use of ghost points.